aarsonline/aarsonline.github.io/class1/leu2/README.md

 LeuRS-A is found in most archaea, and differs from the bacterial-like form [LeuRS-B](/class1/leu1), which is found in most bacteria and organelles.
-Either type may reside in a eukaryotic cytosol.
-The two forms are characterized by their abilities to charge tRNAs corresponding to six different codons.
+Either type may reside in the eukaryotic cytosol.
+ The two forms are characterized by their abilities to charge tRNAs corresponding to the six distinct leucine codons.
-In the standard genetic code, [ArgRS](/class1/arg) and [SerRS](/class2/ser1) are the only other AARS which decode as many as six codons.
+In the standard genetic code, [ArgRS](/class1/arg) and [SerRS](/class2/ser1) are the only other AARS that decode as many as six codons.
 The structures of LeuRS-A and -B are distinguished by
-i) the placement of the editing domain within their primary sequence  (Fukunaga et al. 2005), ii) the C-terminal domain which recognises tRNA (Tukalo et al. 2005), and iii) the two LeuRS-A insertion modules depicted below, also known as the archaeal leucyl-specific domains 1 and 2 (Fukunaga et al. 2005).
+i) the placement of the editing domain within their primary sequence  (Fukunaga et al. 2005), ii) the C-terminal domain which recognises tRNA, and iii) the two LeuRS-A insertion modules depicted below, also known as the archaeal leucyl-specific domains 1 and 2 (Fukunaga et al. 2005).